Michael M. Gottesman: Research

-His areas of expertise includes a major contribution to the discovery of P-glycoprotein (MDR1, ABCB1), the multidrug resistance efflux transporter associated with clinical resistance to anti-cancer agents.
+His areas of expertise includes contribution to the discovery of P-glycoprotein (MDR1, ABCB1), the multidrug resistance efflux transporter associated with clinical resistance to anti-cancer agents.
 In 2007, he reported for the first time in Science magazine that silent polymorphisms can impact the tertiary structure and function of a protein.

 Awards and distinctions

 Gottesman is an elected member of the American Association for the Advancement of Science (1988), the National Academy of Medicine (2003), the Association of American Physicians (2006), the American Academy of Arts and Sciences (2010), and the National Academy of Sciences (2018).

 Gottesman received the 2013 Paul A. Volcker Career Achievement Award, and in 2018, the American Medical Association (AMA) awarded Gottesman the Dr. Nathan Davis Award for Outstanding Government Service.